 - 1369 Sambhars

 All of the numbers above are from the census 2004.
-Other animals found in the area include Spotted Deer, Giant Squirrels, Blackbuck, Monkeys, wild animals, and wildcats.
-It also has a diverse range of animal species.
+The diverse range of animal species also includes spotted Deer, Giant Squirrels, Blackbuck, Monkeys, wild animals, and wildcats.

 The animal diversity and size of the populations within the Achanakmar Sanctuary are greater than in any other designated natural conservation area.
-The most influential reason for this is better protection and preservation conditions which have been a result of strict conservation efforts.
+The most influential reason for this is better protection and preservation conditions.
+This is achieved by strict conservation efforts.

-This region has a population of 4,36,128 people (2001 census).
+The population of this area was 4,36,128 as per the data of the census that was conducted in 2001.
 Twenty-seven tribal and non-tribal communities that make up the Ecological Reserve’s 418 settlements heavily rely significantly on agriculture, as well as handicrafts, non-timber products, and other commodities produced inside the reserve and buffer zone, for a living.

 The local people rely on these plants for their livelihoods, which translates into jobs for local residents.
 Besides, the Achanakmar Amarkantak area also supports various eco-tourism ventures.
 This reserve is a dwelling place for several major tribes, including the Baiga, Gond, Kanwar, Kol, Panka, and Pradhan.

-To advance their preparation, aspirants should also evaluate all the current occurrences on this subject.
+To advance their UPSC preparation, aspirants must read about all the current occurrences on this subject in order to stay updated.
 Take into account Examarly, an Ed-tech platform that will assist you in the preparation of your current affairs topic by giving you suggested readings, carefully selected study resources, and quizzes.

-India’s largest natural reserve is the Achanakmar Amarkantak Biosphere Reserve.
+The Achanakmar-Amarkantak Biosphere Reserve spans the states of Madhya Pradesh and Chhattisgarh and has a total land area of 383,551 hectares.
 It is a breathtaking and environmentally diversified landscape, one of the best in the entire globe.

 Gujarat is home to the Gulf of Kachchh, one of India’s major Biosphere reserves.